 Response time matters

 It’s no use having a social media profile if it’s not being monitored and managed.
 If consumers see your Twitter account and try to reach you, they’re going to expect a prompt response.
 Only create social media platforms if you have the resources to maintain them, with either in-house assistance or an agency.
-4
+If you struggle with internet downtimes and slow connections consider upgrading to a faster wireless internet solution for a better social media experience.

 Twitter is an inherently public platform – think of it as public SMS.
 This means anything tweeted from a company name should align with its principles and goals.
 Similarly, if staff with Twitter accounts ever mention where they work, anything they say should follow similar guidelines.
 “Views are my own” in the Twitter bio of a personal account has no standing whatsoever if the account holder says something that could tarnish a company’s image.
 And just because you delete a tweet doesn’t mean someone, somewhere, hasn’t taken a screenshot of it.